gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

 .. image:: ../images/Publish/Publish__controll.png
     :scale: 80 %

 Publish control lets you control the viewer settings from grasshopper.
+It contains the Scenario Manager that can save setting and all other content into a scenario as a bundle to be played at once.
+It is possible to do more complex presentations with this method.
- - Everything you set as input can be saved in this publish control component with the scenario manager.
-Be careful with geometry content, this can make your grasshopper file very heavy.
+ - Be careful with saving geometry content into this component, this can make your grasshopper file very heavy.

    Tip: Grasshopper has an autosave.
 If the Publish Control component becomes too heavy, it will make you wait a lot